 Citizen-owned data initiatives are still relatively new outside of the midata eco-system, but change is coming, and CIOs of mid-sized consumer brands, not just the global players in regulated markets, will need a plan.

-The UK government trailed its intention to launch a ‘smart data review’ in its green paper ‘Modernising consumer markets’ published in 2018 and is currently completing a consultation process with input from industry.
+The UK government trailed its intention to launch a ‘smart data review’ in its green paper ‘Modernising consumer markets’ and is currently completing a consultation process with input from industry.

 The idea is to extract consumer benefits from new technologies, particularly the use of personal data to transform the customer experience and modernise service delivery.

 The financial services, energy and telecoms sectors have been at this for a while, but mid-cap companies will need a story to tell, not immediately but soon.